Vincent-Omondi/guess-it-1/README.md

 <a name="readme-top"></a>

-# Math Skills
+# Guess-it-1

-## Statistical Analysis Tool
+## Project Description

-This project is a command-line tool written in Go that performs statistical analysis on numerical data read from a file.
-It calculates the average, median, variance, and standard deviation of the data and provides the results in a user-friendly format.
+This is a number-range predictor designed to approximate the range within which the next number in a sequence would fall.
+It does so by applying statistical methods, mean and standard deviation, on a moving window of the last five numbers of the sequence for making the prediction.

 <!-- TABLE OF CONTENTS -->
 <details>